elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 ### Supply Chain Management (SCM)

+- Create maximum value for the end customer
+- perfecting coordination and collabortaion of components
+- To provide enough supply at the right price, time, and place
 - Systemic approach to manage entire flow of information, materials, and services from raw-materials to customers
-- Goal: perfecting coordination and collabortaion of components to effectively meet demand at the right price, time, and place
 - Competition becomes between supply chains rather than companies
-- Transparency is important

 #### Bullwhip Effect

 - Supply chain members farther down the line get information after the members nearer to customers.
+- importance of transparency accrorss members
 - Safety stock issues
 - Lack of accurate demand information
 - Order batching results in less orders but larger quantities
 - Price fluctuations
 - Shortage gaming (placing orders more than is required bc inventory is short supply)
-- Solutions
+- **Solutions**
   - Coordination by parties for pricing, transportation, and inventory management
   - Joint demand information forecast
   - Price stabilization